 Plan 9 is a research operating system from the same group who created UNIX at Bell Labs Computing Sciences Research Center (CSRC).
 It emerged in the late 1980s, and its early development coincided with continuing development of the later versions of Research UNIX.
-Plan 9 can be seen as an attempt to evolve some of the same ideas that informed UNIX into the era of networking and graphics.
+Plan 9 can be seen as an attempt to push some of the same ideas that informed UNIX even further into the era of networking and graphics.
 Rob Pike has described Plan 9 as "an argument" for simplicity and clarity, while others have described it as "UNIX, only moreso."

 From The Use of Name Spaces in Plan 9: